 In Patricia-Kaye Aaron’s commentary Belief Kill and Belief Cure she recalls some of the Jamaican home remedies she’s heard , ” Soak a scorpion in white rum and use the mixture to cure menstrual cramps ( I’m not sure if you’re supposed to drink it or sop it )”.

-It wouldn’t be farfetched to say that the scorpion remedy may have originated in Africa.
 In Madagascar: The Eighth Continent: Life, Death and Discovery in a Lost World by Peter Tyson 2011, “He’d been bitten by a fat tailed scorpion; in rare cases, people have died from the sting of a thin tailed variety.
 The Malagasy in camp told him there were three things he could do to staunch the pain.
 He could put the scorpion in alcohol, then apply the brew of dissolved scorpion juices to the wound.
 He could mix the local Malagasy rum with local tobacco and rub that in, or he could take his live scorpion, boil it for 20 minutes , and guzzle the juice.
 Dean settled for a beer. ”

 To each his own.